 - Release Date: 30 August 2016

-Verdun is a risky game since it is a first-person shooter placed during an era of video games history that is more often explored in strategy games.
+Verdun is a risky game since it is a first-person shooter set during an era of video game history that is more often explored in strategy games.
 Despite being stalled by the reality of the frequently sluggish pace of the Great War and all the while faltering on its own hurdles, it comes near to conveying the spirit of warfare.
-However, it does not quite succeed in doing so.

-Despite this, Verdun does sometimes give sparks of creativity, often in the form of terrifying or exciting episodes that break up the monotony.
+Despite some issues with pacing and quality, Verdun does sometimes give sparks of creativity, often in the form of terrifying or exciting episodes that break up the monotony.
 A bullet that was fired from an adversary that was not seen blasts through the air and hits a fellow soldier who is standing very next to you.
 You get a glimpse of him collapsing into the muck on the periphery of your vision.

 - The sound effects and voiceovers are extremely well done in Verdun.